liamfrazer/liamfrazer/README.md

 <br />

+- 🖥 Been tinkering with Computers since an early age, hosted many gaming servers, but never got round to programming.
 - 🤖 I've been working with IBM Watson AI chatbot solutions for just under 5 years, for a top UK bank.
 - 📚 Learning as much as possible about: HTML | CSS | Javascript | Node.js | React | and future languages such as Solidity.
-- 🥅 2022 Goal: Dive further into the journey of becoming a Full Stack Developer.
+- 🥅 2022 Goal: Diving further into the journey of becoming a Full Stack Developer.
 - 📝 2027 Goal: Full Stack Software Engineer, working with Blockchain Technology, Smart Contracts & the Metaverse.

 ---